johnofleek/PiloT/docs/networkManagerDocs/simUse_info.md

 * Lock the modem to 4G / LTE by using AT command AT+KSRAT=5
 * Manually configure the modems context 1 using AT command AT+CGDCONT = 1,"IP","payandgo.o2.co.uk",,,
-  We think this may be necessary  because network manager losses track of the of the modems AT+CGDCONT setting but this could be incorrect
+  We think this may be necessary because network manager losses track of the modems AT+CGDCONT setting but this could be incorrect
 * Use the NetworkManager Applet (GUI) to configure network manager

 The following is an example of using the NetworkManager Applet to configure